avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

     > source("http://bioconductor.org/biocLite.R")
     > biocLite("yeastExpData")

-8. Whenever you want to use a library after installing it, you need to load it into R by typing:
+8. Whenever you want to use a package after installing it, you need to load it into R by typing:

 .. highlight:: r